 Common Name: Cassine

-Ilex cassine is a Evergreen Tree up to 10.00 metres tall.
+Ilex cassine is an evergreen tree that can grow up to 10.00 metres tall.

 It has edible, medicinal and miscellaneous uses.